lensapp/lens/docs/extensions/guides/protocol-handlers.md

 ```

 As the diagram above shows, the search (or query) params are not considered as part of the handler resolution.
+If the URI had instead been `lens://extension/@mirantis/example-extension/display/notification/green` then a third (and optional) field will have the rest of the path.
+The `tail` field would be filled with `"/green"`.
 If multiple `pathSchema`'s match a given URI then the most specific handler will be called.

 For example consider the following `pathSchema`'s: